Private Mole Check London

 Even if the temperature is not very high, always put on sunscreen before going outdoors as the strength of UV rays are often deceiving.
 Sunburn may seem like a short-term problem that can be soothed and repaired but it is a sign of damage to DNA in your skin and can potentially lead to skin cancer.
 Children who have experienced severe sunburn face a higher risk of developing melanoma later in life, so their skin must be protected at all times.

-Mole screening service London
+Private Mole Check London

 I can’t recommend this clinic highly enough.
 The treatment I received for my skin cancer was first classAL, London